-Based on the findings of the 14 months of pre-construction bat monitoring undertaken at the proposed Khoe WEF project site, the bat specialist is of the opinion that no fatal flaws exist which would prevent the construction and operation of this wind farm, but bat activity is high, and mitigation measures should be adhered to.
-The EA may be granted, subject to the implementation of the recommended mitigation as described in this report (Section 7).
+Based on the findings of the 14 months of pre-construction bat monitoring undertaken at the proposed Hugo WEF project site, the bat specialist is of the opinion that no fatal flaws exist which would prevent the construction and operation of this wind farm, but bat activity is high for the monitoring period and mitigation measures should be adhered to.
+The EA may be granted, subject to the implementation of the recommended mitigation as described in Section 7 and the EMPr of this bat monitoring report.